prominence-eosc/docs/quick-start.md

 sidebar:
   nav: "docs"
 ---
-Here we demonstrate a quick way start using PROMINENCE with the command line interface.
+Here we demonstrate a quick way to start using PROMINENCE with the command line interface.
 We assume the user wants to run PROMINENCE on a host on which they do not have root access.
 For more installation options, see [here](/docs/installation).

 Install the PROMINENCE CLI in a new virtual environment: